 We support stakeholders to develop a vision for the sector by combining international learning and benchmarking with high quality analysis of local, regional and global markets and trends.
 We pilot new ways of working via partnerships with the private sector that look to test and prove inclusive business models that can be scaled and replicated.

 We also seek to facilitate effective policy-making and public-private dialogue.
 Crucially we look to build public institutional capacity to regulate and govern markets effectively while creating the right environment for dynamic private sector innovation.

 Ultimately we aim to help build competitive, inclusive and resilient sectors.
 Resilient sectors have the institutions, incentives and capabilities in place to dynamically adapt to new challenges and opportunities and ensure continued, long-term growth.

-Beyond our programmes, we have built and continue to support a number of independent East African institutions to undertake sector transformation work and influence the broader debate on economic growth in the region.
+Beyond our programmes, we have built and continue to support a number of independent East African organisations to undertake sector transformation work and influence the broader debate on economic growth in the region.
 These are governed, managed and staffed by local people.

-With our partner institutions, we are already involved in 12 sectors across East Africa.
+With our partner organisations, we are already involved in 12 sectors across East Africa.
 Transforming these sectors would raise incomes or create jobs for at least 1.7 million smallholders and workers, and improve the lives of more than 10.8 million East Africans.

 However, many other sectors also need support.
-Therefore an important focus for each programme and institution is to capture what is working and what is not, and share this with other stakeholders so that they can benefit from our learning.
+Therefore an important focus for each programme and organisation is to capture what is working and what is not, and share this with other stakeholders so that they can benefit from our learning.
 In this way, we aim to contribute to a wider movement, and to see a series of sectors in East Africa and beyond transformed by us and by others.

 VIDEO - GATSBY'S APPROACH TO SECTOR DEVELOPMENT